-Note 4 - Investment in account receivable
+Note 3 - Investment in account receivable

-On April 10, 2015, the Company entered into an exchange agreement whereby the Company received an investment in an account receivable with annual installment payments of \$117,000 for 11 years, through 2026, totaling \$1,287,000 in exchange for 757,059 shares of Mentor Common Stock obtained through exercise of 757,059 Series D warrants at \$1.60 per share plus a \$0.10 per warrant redemption price.
+On April 10, 2015, the Company entered into an exchange agreement whereby the Company received an investment in an account receivable with annual installment payments of \$117,000 for 11 years through 2026, totaling \$1,287,000 in exchange for 757,059 shares of Mentor Common Stock obtained through the exercise of 757,059 Series D warrants at \$1.60 per share plus a \$0.10 per warrant redemption price.

 The Company valued the transaction based on the market value of Company common shares exchanged in the transaction, resulting in a 17.87% discount from the face value of the account receivable.
 The discount is being amortized monthly to interest over the 11-year term of the agreement.
 In the fourth quarter of 2020, we were notified that due to the effect of COVID-19 on the estimated receivable, we may not receive the 2020 installment payment or the full 2021 installment payment.
-Based on management's collection estimates, we recorded an impairment of \$139,148 and \$139,148 on the investment in account receivable at June 30, 2021 and December 31, 2020, respectively.
+Based on management's collection estimates, we recorded an impairment of \$116,430 at December 31, 2021.